JackSzwergold/Writing/memories/A High Functioning Comedy Genius Enjoys the Bacchanal.md

 I mainly nodded at him and laughed a bit, but had no clue what his mumbling drunk mouth was talking about.
 Better just go along with a rambling drunks conversation than not, right?

-As time passed, I turned around and saw Anne standing there… But she was acting weird.
-She was clearly still conscious but was catatonic and staring out into nowhere.
+After some time passed—maybe 5 or 10 minutes—I turned around and saw Anne standing there… But she was acting weird.
+She was stiffer than before—but clearly still conscious—and was catatonic and staring out into nowhere.

 I stood up and stood right in front of her and she barely moved.
-Her head and eyes twitched a bit but in general seemed to stand there like stiff, malfunctioning robot.
+Her head and eyes twitched a bit but in general seemed to stand there like a stiff, malfunctioning robot.

-Someone who knew her came by, and explained to me casually that she fell into catatonic states like this all the time and it was no big deal.
-I nodded at them and then looked at Anne and just accepted it as is.
+Someone who knew her better than me came by, and explained to me in a matter-of-fact tone that I shouldn’t worry since she fell into catatonic states like this all the time and it was no big deal.
+I nodded an acknowledgement at them and then looked at Anne and just accepted it as is.

 Just as I was about to walk away, Todd showed up and said, “What’s up?”
 I pointed to Anne and said, “Look at her.
 She’s fucked up.”